 A Certificate of Compliance is an approval from the Housing Division to rent a housing unit.
 It states that, at the time the unit was inspected or reinspected, the unit was in compliance with the regulations in the Housing Code.
 This means that there was nothing in that unit that would affect the health or safety of the occupant(s).

-How long is a Certificate of Compliance valid for?
+For how long is a Certificate of Compliance valid?

 The Certificate of Compliance expires two (2) years from the date of issuance.

 Do single family homes being rented require a Certificate?